Finite-size corrections to Fermi's golden rule: I. Decay rates: Implications in particle decays

-Thus in a region of large $\sigma_s$ and $\sigma_t$, the conservation law of the momentum and energy are the same as that of plane waves, but in small $\sigma_s$ the momenta are spread over in wide region and the energy conservation law is modified.
-For the large $\sigma_t$, in the event of
+Thus, in a region of large $\sigma_S$ and $\sigma_t$, the conservation law of the momentum and energy is the same as that of plane waves, but at small $\sigma_S$ the momenta are spread over a wide region and the energy conservation law is modified.
+For large $\sigma_t$, in the event of